Korean War Legacy Project

 Bio

-When Joe Lopez’s brother, Antonio Lopez, stepped off the train after having served nearly 4 years in the Pacific during WWII, Joe Lopez’s dream was to serve his country just like his brother.
-Antonio Lopez also served during the Korean War and Joe Lopez shared a horrific story of his brother who battled through thousands of Chinese in an attempt to secure various positions, but they were overrun.
-At the age of 17, Joe Lopez finally got his chance to join the military and he graduated from jump training in Germany.
-He continued to serve his country for 32 years before his retiring in 1986 as a Sergeant Major, and he would go on to work for the Veterans Affairs Department.
+Joe Lopez dreamed of serving his country just as his brother Antonio Lopez had done during World War II.
+At the age of 17, Joe Lopez finally got his chance to join the military, and he graduated from jump training in Germany.
+Although too young to serve in Korea without his parents’ permission, Joe would go on to serve his country in Vietnam.
+He continued to serve his country for 32 years before he retired in 1986 as a Command Sergeant Major.
+He would go on to work for the Veterans Affairs Department.
 Joe Lopez’s decision to move to Texas after the Vietnam War was a result of the anti-war protests because he felt like he wouldn’t be welcomed back to his home state.
-The lesson Joe Lopez learned was to educate yourself and be thankful for those who served this country.
+He was inducted into the Hall of Honor at the Military Science Department at the University of Texas at Arlington in 2020.

 Video Clips